ddd-crew/como-prep-canvas/README.md

 **Examples:**
 - “EventStorming Workshop: Improving the Order Fulfillment Process”
-- "Re-Discovery Workshop for the Booking Plattform"
+- "Re-Discovery Workshop for the Booking Platform"
+- "Domain modelling to realign teams"
+- "Aligning architecture with a Bytesized Architecture session"

 ### 3.2 Motivation
-This section adresses the "why" of the workshop.
-Potenital questions you should/could answer are:
+This section delves into the "why" behind the workshop.
+Consider answering the following questions to clarify its purpose:
-- What led to the workshop?
+- What prompted this workshop?
+What specific situation or challenge led to its initiation?
-- What is the status quo?
+- What's the current situation or status quo?
+Describe the existing conditions, systems, or processes.
-- How are they/we organised?
+- How are we/they organized?
+Outline the team structure, departmental setup, or relevant organizational aspects.
-- What does their/your current architecture look like?
+- What does the current architecture look like?
+Provide an overview of the existing technical or operational architecture.
-- How much DDD & CoMo knowledge is already present?
+- What's the current level of DDD (Domain-Driven Design) and CoMo knowledge within the team/organization?
-- What are expectations and/or assumptions towards the workshop?
+- What specific problems are we trying to solve or opportunities are we trying to capture?

 **Why it matters:**
   It is important that you are clear about the problem you want to solve and the situation your in.
 Try not to solve too many problems at the same time and pinpoint the challenge you want to tackle in this workshop.
-The more you know in advance the better you can adapt the workshop format to the needs of the beneficiaries.
-Additionally, engaging stakeholders in these discussions helps them become more aware of the problem and deepen their understanding, which is already a step towards finding a solution or improving the situation.
+The more you know in advance the better you can adapt the workshop format to the needs of the Initiator & beneficiaries.

+  What's more, getting stakeholders involved in these initial chats can sometimes be super valuable.
+If you can organise some interviews with some of the stakeholders defined after the initial scoping to improve the motivation.
+It helps them grasp the problem more fully and deepen their understanding, which is already a huge step toward finding a solution or making things better.

 **Examples:**
   - To identify process bottlenecks in our current order-to-delivery workflow and collaboratively propose improvements.